- SOCIAL DEVELOPMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in the Republic of Moldova on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and other German Government ministries since 1994.

 Since 2014, the company’s country office has been based in the capital, Chisinau.
-Currently 63 national and 14 international employees and 3 integrated specialists working in the country (as of 31.12.2017).
+Currently 60 national and eight international employees and two integrated specialists working in the country (as of 31.12.2018).

 Moldova is one of Europe’s poorest countries.
 Around 3.5 million people live in the landlocked South-East European nation, over half of them in rural regions.
 The living conditions of the urban population are very different from those of the rural population.
 While Chisinau has all the amenities of a major European city, some villages still lack water and energy supplies.

 Almost one million Moldovans have left the country in search of a better quality of life.
 Remittances from Moldovans working abroad account for approximately 20 per cent of the gross national product.